Upcoming Election Dates & Registration Deadlines

 - Students who are at least 17 years of age who are otherwise a qualified voter may work if they are registered as a high school senior

-- You must be a registered voter who does not need any assistance
+- Be a registered voter who does not need any assistance

 To sign up, contact your local board of elections.